Daniel-KM/Omeka-S-module-Ark/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

-The module uses an external library, [Noid], so use the release zip to install it, or use and init the source.
+The module uses an external library to create the list of identifiers, [Noid4php], so use the release zip to install it, or use and init the source.

-The module only creates ark identifier.
-To use them as url in public site or in admin, use the module [Clean Url].
+To convert any item urls into ark links in public site or inadmin, use the module [Clean Url].

 * From the zip